Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

 The DICOM files were analysed in Python using the pydicom, pyvista and simpleITK packages.
 The phantom and ultrasound probe did not move during the data acquisition period, either relative to each other or relative to the CT gantry; this allowed the location of the imaging probe to be determined from only one dataset.
 The volume was first manually cropped to remove the tracking array from the image so that only the region directly around and including the imaging probe face remained.
-This cropped volume was then binarised using a threshold of 2000 Houndsfield Units (HU) to discard low-density voxels representing chicken tissue and water, leaving only those representing the imaging probe, and then a surface mesh was extracted.
-A cylindrical section the known shape and size of the imaging probe face was manually fitted to the mesh, and the final location ($\bm{p}_{\text{probe}}$) and orientation of the cylindrical section stored.
+This cropped volume was then binarised using a threshold of 2000 Hounsfield Units (HU) to discard low-density voxels representing chicken tissue and water, leaving only those representing the imaging probe, and then a surface mesh was extracted.
+A cylindrical section of the known shape and size of the imaging probe face was manually fitted to the mesh, and the final location ($\bm{p}_{\text{probe}}$) and orientation of the cylindrical section stored.
 The orientation was defined by three orthogonal vectors $\bm{v}_{\text{lat}}$, $\bm{v}_{\text{ele}}$ and $\bm{v}_{\text{ax}}$, aligned with the probe's lateral, elevational and axial axes, respectively.
+An image of the segmented volumes is provided in the Supplementary Materials.